karundawadi/goalFinder/readme.md

 # Goal Finder
-Python program to move an EV3 robot to an unknown goal bounded by red lines inside a maze bounded by blue line.
+Python program to move an EV3 robot to an unknown goal bounded by red lines inside a maze bounded by a blue line.

 ## Steps to run
 1. Install Python on Ev3